The National Trust was founded on 12 January 1895 by Octavia Hill, Sir Robert Hunter and Hardwicke Rawnsley.

-Don’t miss it’s gardens – home to four different micro-climates, it is filled with a diverse range of plants and wildlife.
+Don’t miss its gardens, home to four different micro-climates; you’ll find a diverse range of plants and wildlife.

 Raise a glass to the National Trust in one of its pubs!
 Dating from the 16th century, the Grade I listed George Inn is the last remaining galleried inn in London.
 In 1676 the George was rebuilt after a serious fire that destroyed most of medieval Southwark.